ICAS Convention 2017 Seminars

 Air Force personnel charged with planning and conducting open house events at Air Force facilities have to both familiarize themselves with this complex collection of rules and guidance and then use that knowledge to organize an enormously complicated and multi-faceted event in a short period of time.

-That's why, fifteen years ago, the U.S. Air Force and ICAS cooperated to produce a one-day training course specifically organized and structured to provide Air Force personnel with the background information, explanations, direction and tips they need to effectively, efficiently and successfully plan and conduct an open house on an Air Force base.
+That's why, over fifteen years ago, the U.S. Air Force and ICAS cooperated to produce a one-day training course specifically organized and structured to provide Air Force personnel with the background information, explanations, direction and tips they need to effectively, efficiently and successfully plan and conduct an open house on an Air Force base.
 Whether you're a civilian or wear a uniform, officer or enlisted, Air Guard/Reserve or active duty, if you have responsibilities for organizing and conducting an open house at an Air Force base, this course has been developed for you.
-The course will be led by a former Air Force JAG officer who is deeply familiar with AFI 10-1004 and other Air Force open house-related policy and guidance.
-His perspective and experience will be complemented by a panel of Air Force personnel on legal, contracting, financial, operations, public affairs and Services issues...subject matter experts who will provide real-time verification on any issue that comes up during the course of the program.

-The fee for the one-day Air Force Open House Workshop is $165.
+The fee for the one-day Air Force Open House Workshop is $195 before November 23, and $220 November 23 - on-site.
 The fee includes detailed and extensive handouts with important and useful reference materials, coffee breaks and the course itself.
-This seminar is not included in your convention registration fee.
+This workshop is not included in your convention registration fee.

 Air Shows 101: Air/Ground Operations Training